SACGF/shariant_docs/docs/integration/api/external_references.md

 * PMID 123456,6543321
 * pmid 123456

-Typically it's the case insensitive key term followed by any number of spaces, hashes or colons and then the refereced id.
+Typically it's the case insensitive key term followed by any number of spaces, hashes or colons and then the referenced ID.

 Some terms do allow a comma separated list of values, but this is not preferred.